 Here are some things you can do to help you manage your stress and feel more in control of things again.

 Easy and quick access to mental health diagnosis and support has been added to the range of services that Kiwis can call on from Accuro Health Insurance.

-The outbreak of COVID-19 has impacted people all around the world and in many different ways.
+The recent news about COVID-19 cases will impact New Zealanders in many different ways.
 Now can also be a stressful time due to an overwhelming amount of information about the situation.
 With help from Vanessa Carty, we look at some practical tips to help you and your family...

 It’s a tense time for most of us.
 COVID-19 is scary, and it’s rapidly changing the way we work, socialise, shop and live.
 We know many people are feeling anxious, stressed, worried and scared.
 It’s time to work out how we’re going to look after our own wellbeing and the wellbeing of our family.